git-rep-src/cved/README.md

 ```
 ## USAGE

-Before run cved you need add your user to the docker group and start docker service.
+* Before run cved you need add your user to the docker group and start the docker service.

 ```shell
 # Create the docker group if it doesn't already exist.